 Health Care Reform & the Role of the Insurance Broker

 Over the past few years, there have been many changes in our industry, primarily due to the Patient Protection and the Affordable Care Act.
 Due to these changes, there is much uncertainty with the future of our livelihoods and the health insurance industry.
 Many carriers have either sold their accounts to other companies or have pulled their business from our area.
 In the Greater New York area alone, we recently lost HealthNet, MDNY, Guardian large group, Cigna small group, and Horizon Blue Cross Blue Shield as carriers for group health insurance.
 HIP and GHI merged to form Emblem Health.
 Oxford Health Plans was purchased by United Healthcare and Empire and Anthem Blue Cross Blue Shield were taken over by Well Point.
+The latest casualty was the forced shutdown of Health Republic.
 There has also been talks about commissions being reduced and the terminations of broker contracts for those that don’t meet production requirements.

 Do the legislators that passed the Act really understand the brokers role?